pbmundas/blog/category/cyber-news.md

     </li>
   {% endfor %}
 </div>
-     ---
-     All posts with the latest cybersecurity news.
+All posts with cybersecurity related news.